Sheltered Beaches, Harbour and Estuary Swimming

-McLeod Bay Whangārei Heads: Sheltered Harbour Swimming & Family Beach
+McLeod Bay Whangārei: Calm Harbour Beach for Swimming & Families

-McLeod Bay is a sheltered harbour beach on the western side of Whangārei Heads, facing across the harbour toward the city.
-The calm, shallow water makes it one of the better spots for easy swimming on the Heads — particularly suited to families, and popular with locals for kayaking, fishing off the wharf, and an afternoon in the water.
-A children’s playground sits near the beach.
+McLeod Bay is a sheltered harbour beach on the western side of the Whangārei Heads peninsula, facing across Whangārei Harbour toward the city.
+The calm, shallow water makes it one of the easier spots for swimming on the Heads, particularly suited to families.
+It is popular with locals for kayaking, fishing off the wharf, and relaxed afternoons by the water.
+A children’s playground sits near the beach, and the public wharf at Stuart Road provides additional access for fishing and crabbing.

 Practical Information